 (Interview with Arafat, 8.7.1979)

-Exiling Palestinians and Lebanese people from their homeland is like scorching the earth.
+Exiling Palestinians and Lebanese people from their homeland is akin to scorching the earth.
+The target domain—the exile of six million Palestinians and Lebanese citizens by Israel—is conceptualized through the source domain of a scorched earth policy.

-תחום היעד – הגליית 6000000 פלסטיניים ולבנוניים על ידי ישראל מומשגת באמצעות תחום המקור: אדמה חרוכה.

 4.2.5 Travel metaphors

 Travel metaphors are very common and familiar in English.
 Travel destinations (Semino 2008: 81–82) are planned in the manner of stops that need to be reached.
-Therefore, forward motion reflects a change for the better, as in growth and success, whereas reverse motion mirrors failure and backsliding.
-It was in this context that we explained Tony Blair’s “journey” metaphor in the Introduction.
+Therefore, forward motion reflects a change for the better, as in growth and success, whereas reverse motion symbolizes failure and backsliding.
+It was in this context that we explained Tony Blair’s ‘journey’ metaphor in the Introduction.

-In the examples below, Arafat uses travel metaphors mainly to emphasize the threats to the peace process that are lurking on both sides, but especially those presented by Israel, as it is the Palestinian people who are under occupation by Israel, which has disregarded their legitimate and justified rights.
-In examples (24, 25 and 30) The metaphors “dead-end street,” “delays and obstacles,” and “red line” serve to emphasize the clearly unreasonable conditions that Israel set for the renewal of peace talks with the Palestinians.
+In the examples below, Arafat uses travel metaphors mainly to emphasize the threats to the peace process that lurk on both sides, but especially those presented by Israel, as it is the Palestinian people who are under occupation by Israel, which has disregarded their legitimate and justified rights.
+In examples 24, 25 and 30 the metaphors ‘dead-end street,’ ‘delays and obstacles,’ and ‘red line’ serve to emphasize the clearly unreasonable conditions that Israel set for the renewal of peace talks with the Palestinians.

-The metaphors “burning the bridges” across which the “peace train” is traveling and the “terminus” at which the train is supposed to arrive resemble the metaphor that appeared in The Independent (UK) in January 1999: the European common currency (the euro) is portrayed as a train that must progress at the same speed and in the same direction with all its cars; otherwise, it will derail and shatter.
+The metaphors ‘burning the bridges’ across which the ‘peace train’ is traveling and the ‘terminus’ at which the train is supposed to arrive resemble the metaphor that appeared in the British newspaper The Independent in January 1999: the European common currency (the euro) is portrayed as a train that must progress at the same speed and in the same direction with all its cars; otherwise, it will derail and shatter.
 The point is that the countries that adopted the euro need to coordinate and harmonize their policies if they wish to enjoy economic success.
-The metaphors “first stop [on the way to somewhere],” “peace train,” “bridges,” and heading in a “particular direction” reflect optimism for the renewal of the peace process, its revitalization, and the establishing of peace, despite the stubborn position of the Israeli government and its repeated attempts to create difficulties for the Palestinians so as to hamper the renewal of the peace process.
+The metaphors ‘first stop [on the way to somewhere],’ ‘peace train,’ ‘bridges,’ and heading in a ‘particular direction’ reflect optimism for the renewal of the peace process, its revitalization, and the establishing of peace, despite the stubborn position of the Israeli government and its repeated attempts to create difficulties for the Palestinians so as to hamper the renewal of the peace process.
 Examples

 (24) The many, continuous delays and obstacles that this government places in the way of the progress of the peace process.